Game-as-a-Service/Lobby-Platform-Service/README.md

 # Lobby-Platform
-The Backend of the Game as a Service platform.
+The Backend of the Game as a Lobby platform.

 # Contributor